marzukia/blog/content/posts/aspnet-jwt-webapi.md

 date = "2020-06-16"
 description = "Using a custom minimal JWT implementation in a ASP.NET Core WebApi rather than using the in-build Identity service." tags = [
-    "ASP.NET Core", "JWT", "C#", "Authentication"
+    "ASP.NET Core", "JWT", "Authentication"
 ]
 +++

 I've recently made the jump from using Django to ASP.NET Core as my primary choice when developing web applications.
-This was initially due to me branching into using C# for things like Unity, and later realizing how much better ASP.NET Core is than Django.
+This was initially due to me branching into using C## for things like Unity, and later realizing how much better ASP.NET Core is than Django.

 As I mostly use ReactJS for my application frontends, I did not need the 'Razor' pages integrated in ASP.NET.
 As a result, my preference was to bootstrap my projects as `webapi` rather than `webapp` or even `mvc`.